 The Themes sidebar appears on the right side of your blank presentation.
 Use the scroll bar to move through the various themes available.

-If none of the basic themes in Google Slides suit your needs, you have plenty of additional options.
+If none of the basic themes in Google Slides suit your needs, you've got plenty of extra options.

 Moreover, you may upload an original theme to Google Slides by pressing the Import theme button on the launcher.
 The Import theme window appears.
-You can use a theme from a previous presentation, drag a theme onto the Import theme window from your computer, or Select a file from your computer.
+Use a theme from a previous presentation, drag a theme onto the Import theme window from your computer, or Select a file from your computer.

 Google supports uploads up to 50MB in .ppt, .pptx, .pptm, .ppsx, .pot, .potx, .odp, and Google Slides formats.